HarshitGupta150/User-Task-Management/README.md

   - **Protected**: Yes

 ## Postman Collection
-- Import the postman collection provided in the project and use it to test the APIs.
+- Import the postman collection (Task management.postman_collection.json) provided at root location in the project and use it to test the APIs.